Rainmaker519/NGAFID_Anomaly_Detection/README.md

 <h2>Data
 </h2>
-<p> Our project uses both NGAFID data as well as data from the TEP data set, available on Kaggle.
+<p> The NGAFID dataset, as well as data from a dataset known as TEP for testing (as NGAFID is unlabeled), available on Kaggle.
 (TEP: https://www.kaggle.com/averkij/tennessee-eastman-process-simulation-dataset, TEP: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910
 /DVN/6C3JR1, NGAFID: https://www.kaggle.com/hooong/ngafid-mc-20210917)

 <h2> Running our code
 </h2>
 <p> <br />
 For RNN/CNN model, please check the NGAFID/NGAFID_Maintenance file.<br />
-For Charlie-Code, standup3-Copy1.ipynb is the primary demo file to look at if looking to understand how to implement this approach.
+For the VAE method, standup3-Copy1.ipynb is the primary demo file to look at if looking to understand how to implement this approach.

 <h2> Tennessee Eastman Process
 </h2>